-According to Quranic teachings, violence has no place in human life.
-Although Islam gives freedom to all, this comes with the proviso that this freedom should be exercised without resorting to violence.
+to all, this comes with the proviso that this freedom should be exercised without resorting to violence.
 If an individual is peaceful in intent and conduct, he is allowed to exercise his freedom as he wills.

 All the basic tenets of spirituality, ethics, and peaceful behaviour are laid down in the Quran in very clear terms.
 But the Quran is not a book of law; it is a book of reflection.
 Moreover, the Quran presents as a model of Quranic conduct the Prophet Muhammad.
 The Prophet, who lived a full life, followed Quranic teachings in all aspects of his practical behaviour.
-If one wants, therefore, to have an understanding of the tenets of the Quran, he may refer to the Quran and one who wants to become acquainted with the model of this Quranic conduct may study the life of the Prophet Muhammad, which is known as sirah.
+If one wants, therefore, to have an understanding of the tenets of the Quran, he may refer to the Quran and one who wants to become acquainted with the model of this Quranic conduct may study the life of the Prophet Muhammad, which is known as sirab.